-In November 2012, the La Primitva lottery added a new prize category for the 6 + R (Reintegro) prize.
-Jackpot winners who correctly match six numbers as well as the Reintegro number randomly assigned to players' ticket collect an additional sum on top of the jackpot prize.
-A portion of the prize fund in each draw is allocated to this special prize category so that 6 + R winners enjoy a bigger lottery jackpot win!
+In November 2012, the La Primitiva lottery added a new prize category for the 6+R (Reintegro) prize.
+Jackpot winners who correctly match six numbers, as well as the Reintegro number automatically assigned to players' ticket, collect an additional sum on top of the jackpot prize.
+A portion of the prize fund in each draw is allocated to this special prize category so that 6+R winners enjoy a larger lottery jackpot win!

 Winning La Primitiva